aaatipamula/Notes/Math/Linear Algebra.md

 ## Ancient Greeks

-*"Any two distinct points determine a line"*
+Any two distinct points determine a line.

+Any 3 points that *do not lie on the same line*  determine a circle.

 # Topics